Published in

 MuseumLouvre Museum, Paris

 The Mona Lisa is one of the most famous Leonardo da Vinci paintings that he worked on for years.
 He began working on it in 1503, when he returned to Florence after serving Cesare Borgia, and didn’t finish it until 1506.
 Instead, he carried it with him always, till the final leg of his life journey to France, adding tiny strokes and light layers through 1517.
 The artwork was the culmination of the artist’s life spent perfecting his ability to merge art and nature.
 He spent years applying multiple layers of light oil glazes, which exemplifies the multiple layers of his genius.
 It began as a portrait of a silk merchant’s young wife but ended up showing the complexities of human emotions and a connection of nature to the universe, leaving behind mysteries of hinted smiles.
-What the painting portrays is the intertwining of the landscape of the soul with that of nature’s soul, making it one of the most complicated and masterminded works in history.
+What the painting portrays is the intertwining of the landscape of a soul with that of nature’s soul, making it one of the most complicated and masterminded works in history.

 The painting Mona Lisa has two similarities with the Ginevra de’ Benci.
 They are; that both subjects are new wives of Florentine cloth merchants, and both were portrayed against a river landscape with the three-quarter pose.
 However, both of them have striking differences.
 Mona Lisa is a painting from when Leonardo’s painterly skills were at their peak, and more importantly, he was mature enough as a scientist, philosopher, and humanist.
-With his intellect chronicles in thousands of notebook pages- of light rays, striking curved objects, dissection of human faces, geometrical volumes transformed into new shapes, flows of turbulent water, and analogies between earth and human bodies, he depicted a motion and emotion in the Mona Lisa, which was never copied by any other artist.
+With his intellect chronicles in thousands of notebook pages on light rays, striking curved objects, dissection of human faces, geometrical volumes transformed into new shapes, flows of turbulent water, and analogies between earth and human bodies, he depicted a motion and emotion in the Mona Lisa, which was never copied by any other artist.
 Kenneth Clark describes the painting as,

 “The science, the pictorial skill, the obsession with nature, the psychological insight are all there, and so perfectly balanced that at first we are hardly aware of them.”